CAE Business Solutions LTD

 - RETENTION PERIODS

 Your information will be kept for the length of time set out in our retention period (see section 2, Table, above).
 We need to keep customer information long enough to satisfy HMRC and our insurers.
-We keep information on prospective customers long enough to make our sales enquiry system effective.
+We keep information on prospective customers long enough to make our sales inquiry system effective.

 If you subscribed to a newsletter or updates list, you will remain on the list(s) you joined until you unsubscribe from that list.